Dreieich: History

 The town’s name comes from a royal hunting forest – the Wildbann Dreieich – which had its first documentary mention as early as the 9th century.
 It was a forest whose hunting rights were exclusively the Emperor’s.
 This forest stretched along the lower Main from Aschaffenburg to Rüsselsheim and from Vilbel to the Neunkircher Höhe (heights) in the Odenwald.
 The oaktrees in many communities’ coats of arms in this area point to this origin.
 In the middle of this royal hunting forest in the 11th century rose Dreieichenhain, when the Lords of Hagen built a tower castle in 1075.

 Buchschlag

-This place was founded only in 1904 as a Villenkolonie ('villa colony', a form of town planning once popular among the well-to-do in Germany) by the Frankfurt salesman Jakob Latscha in the wooded Gemarkung (a cadastral unit) of Mitteldick.
+This community was founded in 1904 as a Villenkolonie ('villa colony', a form of town planning once popular among the well-to-do in Germany) by the Frankfurt salesman Jakob Latscha in the wooded Gemarkung (a cadastral unit) of Mitteldick.
 The first mayor was Rudolf Bindung.
-In 1909, Buchschlag already had 343 inhabitants.
+By 1909, Buchschlag had grown 343 inhabitants.
 By the time it was merged with the other communities in 1977, the population had risen to 2,984.
 Buchschlag has largely managed to keep its Villenkolonie character: many old Art Nouveau villas in the middle of the community are still preserved today and collectively are under heritage protection.
 The newer parts of Buchschlag likewise consist of fully detached houses.
 There are only scattered terraced houses and on the main street, Buchschlager Allee, a few blocks of flats.